 RAF is the rear brake force distribution per Table 8.1.

 (d) Test (or applied) Wheel Load (WLt) represents the load on the brake under testing (front or rear) after accounting for vehicle road loads or any other type of losses.
-It is a function of the nominal wheel load and is calculated from Equations 8.2.
-For full-friction brakes, the WLt is reduced by 13 per cent compared to the WLn to account for the road loads of the vehicle during real-world operation.
+It is a function of the nominal wheel load and is calculated from Equations 8.2a and 8.2b.
+The WLt is reduced by 13 per cent compared to the WLn to account for the road loads of the vehicle during real-world operation.
 The WLt is applied during the entire brake emissions test including cooling adjustment, bedding, and emissions measurement sections.